noprotocol/generator-np-laravel/README.md

 Due to repeated incidents in which staging server still allowed crawlers to access everything, the generator comes with `RobotsController.php`.
 On any Laravel environment other the production the output will be `Disallow: *`.

 ### .htaccess
-The .htaccess file has been augmented with several settings taken the [HTML5 boilerplate](https://github.com/h5bp/server-configs-apache/blob/master/dist/.htaccess) such as media types, security settings, gzip etc. The option to force HTTPS for one or more domains has also been added.
+The .htaccess file has been augmented with several settings taken from the [HTML5 boilerplate](https://github.com/h5bp/server-configs-apache/blob/master/dist/.htaccess) such as media types, security settings, gzip etc. The option to force HTTPS for one or more domains has also been added.
 See the file for more info.

 ### Splash page
-A Noprotocol splash page on the index :)
+A NoProtocol splash page on the index :)